majordomo/majordomo/README.md

 Licensed under EPL v1.0.

-The Majordomo project was developed as part of the Model-driven Software Development seminar at the Hasso-Plattner Institute.
+The Majordomo project was developed as part of the Model-driven Software Development seminar at the Hasso-Plattner Institute in WS 2012/13.